Indoor Air Quality FAQs

 Question: Isn’t it the government’s job to monitor and regulate indoor air quality?

-Answer: Most governmental regulations concern outdoor air quality such as those enacted to control emissions from factories, power plants and smelters that pollute and cause contamination directly into the atmosphere.
-Because people spend the majority of their time indoors, serious questions must be raised about indoor air quality and the possible health risks associated with
+Answer: Most governmental regulations concern outdoor air quality to control emissions from factories, power plants and smelters that pollute and cause contamination directly into the atmosphere.
+Because people spend the majority of their time indoors, serious questions must be raised about indoor air quality, as well as health risks associated with

-mold, contamination, and less than satisfactory indoor air quality.
-TERS is uniquely qualified to help analyze the quality of your air in any indoor environment big or small.
+mold, contamination, and poor indoor air quality.
+TERS is uniquely qualified to help analyze air quality in any indoor environment – big or small.